 Scientists worldwide are continuing to search for new sources of adult stem cells.
 Some of the locations where stem cells have been located include bone marrow, skin, liver, blood, and the brain.
 Some adult stem cells, which have already been used to treat illnesses,

-Hematopoietic stem cells, however, are located in the bone marrow and form blood cells.
+Hematopoietic cells, however, are located in the bone marrow and form blood cells.
 They have been successfully used to treat blood disorders for younger patients.
-Umbilical cord blood stem cells are located in the blood of the umbilical cord after birth.
-Umbilical cord stem cells are similar to hematopeitetic stem cells in adults, but they are less mature and have much more potential to differentiate into various types of cells.
+Umbilical cord blood cells are located in the blood of the umbilical cord after birth.
+Umbilical cord cells are similar to hematopeitetic cells in adults, but they are less mature and have much more potential to differentiate into various types of cells.

 Credit (not for audio!):